 Beyond the village, tracks and 'rights of way' weave across a rural landscape that is appreciated for its beauty and tranquillity.
-Important attributes of these open green spaces include: low noise levels, woodland areas, hedgerows, dispersed settlement, networks of narrow country lanes, the peacefulness of the river valley to the south, and the backdrop of the dense woodlands of the Blenheim Palace Great Park to the north.
+Important attributes of these open green spaces include: low noise levels, woodland areas, hedgerows, dispersed settlement, networks of narrow country lanes, the peacefulness of the river valley to the south, and the backdrop of the dense woodlands of the Blenheim Palace Great Park to the north (which is also a GI Registered Park and Garden).